ab4464/pc2748.github.io/README.md

-# simplelesson
+# Simple Lesson Website

-An instructional website that teaches people how to speak Italian.
+This website is an instructional website that teaches people how to speak the Italian language.
+It provides a number of applications that are designed to help students learn Italian in a fun and creative way.
+The applications use visuals, audio, and text-based instruction to help students gain a beginner's understanding of the Italian language.

+Apps

+Virtual Instructor
+Quiz Yourself
+Discover Color
+Image Match
+Sentence Creator
+Listening Practice
+Fibonacci's Code
+Translator

+This site can be accessed online through the following link: https://pc2748.github.io/